 What will we cover?

-Be aware of the technical requirements of picture book writing, and be familiar with what makes for a successful picture book story.
+- show awareness of the technical requirements of picture book writing - demonstrate knowledge of what makes for a successful picture book story.

 What level is the course and do I need any particular skills?